 - Patient record maintenance software

-How do I Become a Physical Therapist Aide?
+What work experience do I need to become a Physical Therapist Aide?

-Those interested in being a Physical Therapist Aide may also be interested in:
+Those thinking about becoming a Physical Therapist Aide might also be interested in the following careers:

 Image Credit: Sgt.
 Courtney Richardson, 4th Fighter Wing Public Affairs via Public domain